 Where can I download vault registration keys?

-In the Recovery Services vault, click Configuration Servers in Site Recovery Infrastructure > Manage.
-Then in Servers, select Download registration key to download the vault credentials file.
+In the Recovery Services vault, select Configuration Servers in Site Recovery Infrastructure > Manage.
+Then, in Servers, select Download registration key to download the vault credentials file.

 Failover and failback

-Can I use the process server at on-premises for failback?
+Can I use the on-premises process server for failback?

-Can I retain the IP address on failover?
+Can I keep the IP address on failover?

 Can I change the target VM size or VM type before failover?

-Yes, you can change the type or size of the VM anytime before failover on the Compute and Network settings of the replicated Vm, in the portal.
+Yes, you can change the type or size of the VM at any time before failover.
+In the portal, use the Compute and Network settings for the replicated VM.